rsalz47/i-love-you-r3000/docs/GUI.md

 Follow the instructions from this [link](https://youtu.be/nscgFv4l53w) to install Qt 6 on Linux, Mac or Windows.

 # Build and Run
+This project can definitely be built and run using `Qt Creator`.

-This project is currently built using CMake.
-Thus Cmake along with Qt must be installed to build the project.
-For linux distros, may need to install OpenGL as well.
+One can also build the project using command line.
+This project is currently built using `CMake`.
+Thus `Cmake` along with `Qt` must be installed to build the project.
+For linux distros, may need to install `OpenGL` as well.

 ## Linux